AdoshiMatamoto/adrianmatei.com/_photostories/grindelwald-first-gondola-2015-06-28.md

    On First that is a certainty. **Click on any of the pictures to see what I am talking about**:

- {% include gallery caption="Herreninsel and Fraueninsel boat trip #photostory" %}
+ {% include gallery caption="Grindelwald First Gondola Ride #photostory" %}

  To get more information about timetable, prices and restaurants check out the following links: